RubixML/ML/CONTRIBUTING.md

 ```

 ### Naming
-Use accurate, descriptive, and concise nomenclature.
+Use accurate, descriptive, consistent, and concise nomenclature.
 A variable name should only describe the data that the variable contains.
-With few exceptions, interfaces and the classes that implement them should be named after what the object *does* whereas value objects and classes that extend a base class should be named after what the object *is*.
-Method and function names should be verbs unless in the case of an accessor/getter function, in which case, the 'get' prefix may be dropped.
+With some exceptions, interfaces and the classes that implement them should be named after what the object *does* whereas value objects and classes that extend a base class should be named after what the object *is*.
+Prefer verbs for function and method names unless in the case of an accessor/getter function where the 'get' prefix may be dropped.
 Prioritize full names over abbreviations unless in the case where the abbreviation is the more common usage.

+#### Domain-driven Design
+We employ the Domain Driven Design (DDD) methodology in our naming and design.
+Our goal is to allow contributors and domain experts to be able to use the same language when referring to concepts.
+Therefore, it is crucial that your naming reflects the domain that your abstraction operates within.
+For example, Bayesian probability-based learners might use terms like 'likelihood', 'density', 'mass', and 'PDF.'

 ### Mutability
 Objects implemented in Rubix ML have a mutability policy of *generally* immutable which means properties are private or protected and state must be mutated only through a well-defined public API.